My First Gun: What Transfer Day Is Really Like For Women Beginners

 The Lesson

 I had booked a lesson with my instructor specifically for this day.
 New gun, new manual of arms, I wasn't going to just show up and figure it out alone.
-We went over everything first, the safety, how to lock the slide back, the basics of how this particular 2011 operates.
+We went over everything first: the safety, how to lock the slide back, the basics of how this particular 2011 operates.
 Then we went to the lane.

 The first thing I noticed was how flat it shoots.
 I've shot guns that push back into your hands, guns that surprised me with recoil I wasn't ready for.
-The Nighthawk just... doesn't do that.
+The Nighthawk just doesn't do that.
 The weight, it's a metal gun, heavier than what I'd been training on, works in your favor.
 The recoil is manageable in a way I wasn't fully prepared for.
 And the trigger.
 I don't have the vocabulary yet to describe a truly excellent trigger to someone who hasn't felt one, but when you pull it for the first time you understand immediately why people talk about it.

-There were a few failures to feed during the lesson, four, maybe five.
+There were a few failures to feed during the lesson, four or five.
 I mentioned it to one of the staff afterward and he handed me some heavier ammunition and explained that Nighthawks are built to extremely tight tolerances.
 The break-in period is real, and it's normal.
 His words, more or less: his dad has three of them, and every one did the same thing early on.
 That was enough for me.

 What It Feels Like to Realize How Far You've Come